idvorkin/idvorkin.github.io/_d/gpt2.md

 ## Philosophy

-GPT 3 is a huge langauge model that has the ability to complete sentances
+GPT 3 is a huge language model that has the ability to complete sentences

 ### How humans tell if we're being lied too, accuracy versus precision

 How do we evaluate if something is right?
 I'm guessing 99.99% of the time it's trusting an expert.
 Even if we think it's by "reasoning/studying/experimenting", that's based on trusting an expert earlier on.
 Notice similarity here with art or religion or science.

-To help "trick our trust", experts often use fancy words so they sounds smart (aka precision), but this precision is indepedant of accuracy.
+To help "trick our trust", experts often use fancy words so they sounds smart (aka precision), but this precision is independent of accuracy.
 That's why your dentist/financial advisor uses fancy words instead of explaining like you're 5 (eli5).

-GPT-3 doesnt' know if it's right or wrong, but it often sounds like an expert.
+GPT-3 doesn't' know if it's right or wrong, but it often sounds like an expert.
 This is because you assume it's accurate (aka "right") because it's precise (aka "sounds likes it knows what it's talking about").

 Let me give an example, the prompt is bolded: